 The world of human resources is constantly evolving.
-With the introduction of “gig” jobs like Uber and high-tech advancements, employees have more power than ever.
-There’s a new desire to find a balance between work and life.
+Between job seekers with gig jobs like driving for Uber and high-tech advancements that enable remote work, employees have more power than ever.
+There’s a sustained desire to find a balance between work and life.

-There are more job openings than candidates.
-And opportunities to change jobs are abundant.
-Workers have less reason to rely on and remain loyal to their employers.
-Especially if their employers don’t offer employees what they want.
+We also continue to see more job openings than available candidates.
+Job opportunities are abundant, meaning workers have fewer reasons to rely on and remain loyal to their employers.
+Especially if their employers don’t provide employee benefits and offer employees what they want.

-With 2020 right around the corner, we’re looking at the stats and trends we’ve seen in human resources, hiring, and workplace culture.
-The future is here.
-So, it’s important to understand the current climate and be ready.
+As we enter 2023, we took a look at the stats and trends in human resources, hiring, and workplace culture.
+The future is here, so it’s important to understand the current employee engagement climate and be ready.

 General HR Trends and Statistics

 Candidates moving through the market have a range of opportunities, forcing companies and human resources managers to work harder than ever before to attract the best talent.
 With a healthy salary awaiting the average worker and less time spent looking for a job, it’s a candidate’s market.

 Employee Engagement and Retention

-With the challenges companies face recruiting top talent, it’s more important than ever to work on keeping employees happy.
-By focusing on the evolving expectations for employers by their workers, companies can easily address today’s wants and needs, thus increasing employee retention.
+With the challenges companies face recruiting top talent, it’s more important than ever to work on keeping existing employees happy.
+By focusing on the evolving expectations candidates have for employers, companies can easily address today’s wants and needs, thus increasing employee retention.

 - 64% of millennials would rather make less at a job they love than make more at a job they find boring.